Religious Flowers and Plants

 How are flowers used for religious and cultural events?

-Flowers are a common decorative element at a variety of religious and cultural events that make up people’s lives.
-Whether it’s a First Communion bouquet, garlands at a Hindu wedding, or Passover flowers given as a gift, cultures all across the globe use flowers at cultural events.
-Some flowers represent rebirth and new beginnings, making them ideal Christian flowers for holidays like Easter.
-Others represent beauty and commitment, and are used as wreaths at Muslim wedding ceremonies.
+Flowers are an extremely popular decorative element used for many of the religious and cultural events that make up people’s lives.
+Whether it’s a First Communion bouquet, strings of garland at a Hindu wedding, or Passover flowers given as a gift, cultures all across the globe use flowers at religious and cultural events.
+Some flowers represent rebirth and new beginnings, making them ideal as religious Easter flowers.
+Others represent beauty and commitment and are used as wreaths at Muslim wedding ceremonies.
 Flowers with religious meaning have always played a significant role in spiritual and cultural events celebrating the beginning or end of life, love and marriage, and the strength of faith.
 They help to provide meaning and beauty.

-- Christianity: Christians have used flowers in their religions since the beginning, but the meanings have shifted over time.
+Christianity: Christians have used flowers in their religions since the beginning, but the meanings have shifted over time.
 Though they started as a link to paganism and decadence, they are now used to represent Christ’s suffering and sacrifice.
-White lilies are also used for big ceremonies and celebrations, like Easter.
-Easter flowers are usually white and are used as a symbol of purity.
+White lilies are also used for big ceremonies and celebrations, like Easter, are usually white and are used as a symbol of purity.
 The passion flower plays a significant role in Christianity, representing the crucifixion and the resurrection.
 Red roses can express celebration and love.
 They fill vases to overflowing at Christmas celebrations in homes and churches.
 Catholics often use red roses to represent the rosary.